 PHAC told BIV on January 29 that it has based 19 public health safety officials, or quarantine officers, at airports in Vancouver, Toronto and Montreal.
 It plans to add 14 additional officers by the end of the week.
 BIV has been asking PHAC for more than a week how many such officers are specifically at YVR, but it has yet to answer that question.

-The virus, which started circulating in December in Wuhan China, has so far killed 171 people and infected 8,236 people, according to John Hopkins Whiting School of Engineering's website.
+The virus, which started circulating in December in Wuhan China, has so far killed 171 people and infected 8,236 people, according to Johns Hopkins Whiting School of Engineering's website.